 Alex Scott Parents

-Alex Scott, originally named Alexandra Virina Scott, was born in Poplar, East London.
+Scott was born in Poplar, East London, to a British mother with Northern Irish, English and Lithuanian-Jewish heritage and a Jamaican father.
+She grew up in Dagenham.
 Her parents played significant roles in shaping her diverse heritage.
 Her mother, Carol McKee, is of British descent with Northern Irish, English, and Lithuanian-Jewish roots.
 Meanwhile, her father, Tony Scott, hails from Jamaica, adding another cultural dimension to her background.
 This diverse mix of heritage and influences has contributed to Alex Scott’s unique identity and perspective.

 Alex Scott Dad|Father